gowthamrao/rameritrade/README.md

 # --------- Step 2 -----------
 # A successful log in to the URL from Step 1 will result in a blank page once "Allow" is clicked.
-# The URL of this blank page is the authorization code.
+# The URL of this blank page is the Authorization Code.
 # The blank page may indicate "This site can't be reached".
-The URL is still valid.
+The URL is still a valid Authorization Code.
-# Feed the Authorization Code URL into auth_init_refreshToken to get a Refresh Token.
+# Feed the Authorization Code URL into td_auth_refreshToken to get a Refresh Token.

 authCode = 'https://myTDapp/?code=AUTHORIZATIONCODE' # This could be over 1,000 alpha numeric characters
-refreshToken = rameritrade::auth_init_refreshToken(callbackURL,consumerKey,authCode)
+refreshToken = rameritrade::td_auth_refreshToken(consumerKey, callbackURL, authCode)
 # "Successful Refresh Token Generated"

 # Save the Refresh Token to a safe location so it can be retrieved as needed.
 It will be valid for 90 days.